The Different Types of Wood Finishes and Varnishes for Furniture

 Tips When Applying Wood Finish

-Make sure to take the necessary precautions before embarking on your project for a durable finish!
+Make sure to take the necessary precautions before embarking on your project for the most durable finish:

 staining wood with sponge brush